Moz - Moz Sweden

 Woman in knitted sweater stretches her arms to the sky

 The beauty of cross country skiing is the possibility to go at your own pace.
 Stop to enjoy the beautiful view, take a break and unpack some ’fika’ or spend the entire day capturing the sunlight.
-Alone or with friends.
-No pressure of performance – just some healing recreation and a grateful time.
+No pressure of performance, just some healing recreation and a grateful time.

 Woman skier relaxes with face turned to the sun.